DiannitaOlipmimi/DiannitaOlipmimi/README.md

 ### Hi there 👋

 Resourceful and quick-witted person with a strong background in Statistics.
-Proficient in transforming and analysis in large datasets using SQL, R, Python, Excel, and Power BI to derive actionable insights and support data-driven decision-making.
+Proficient in transforming and analysis in large datasets using SQL, R, Python, Excel, and Power BI.
 Certified in database management and data visualization.

 <p><img align="left" src="https://github-readme-stats.vercel.app/api/top-langs?username=diannitaolipmimi&show_icons=true&locale=en&layout=compact" alt="diannitaolipmimi" /></p>